 The absence of disease is not health.
 True health is the desire to overcome adversity and use even the most difficult conditions to grow and develop.
 Health is the ongoing renewal and rejuvenation of life.”

 ADHD affects up to 5% of primary school-aged children in the United States.
-Both genetic and environment are the contributing factors in the development of attention deficit hyperactivity disorder (ADHD).
-If it was not treated then it might possible that children with ADHD experience a variety of negative psychosocial effects throughout their lives.
+Both genetics and environment contribute to the development of attention deficit hyperactivity disorder (ADHD).
+If it was not treated, then it might be possible that children with ADHD experience a variety of adverse psychosocial effects throughout their lives.

-According to epidemiological data, attention-deficit hyperactivity disorder is underdiagnosed in children and girls with inattentive subtypes, as research and clinical experience indicate that teachers play a significant role in the identification and referral of children who may be suffering from ADHD.
-When teachers become aware of these issues, they are typically the first person who notices and consult the parents.
+According to epidemiological data, attention-deficit hyperactivity disorder is underdiagnosed in children and girls with inattentive subtypes.
+Research and clinical experience indicate that teachers play a significant role in identifying and referring children suffering from ADHD.
+When teachers become aware of these issues, they are typically the first to notice and consult the parents.

-The fourth edition of the Manual of Mental Disorders categorizes ADHD into three subtypes which are distinguished by the symptoms that are most evident in the individual.
+The fourth edition of the Manual of Mental Disorders categorizes ADHD into three subtypes distinguished by the symptoms most evident in the individual.

 Moreover according to the recent research, in the united kingdom, the community sample study showed that hyperactive or impulsive subtype of ADHD was extremely rare (4 per cent of 10-year old children) compared to inattentive(36 per cent) and combined (60%) subtypes.

-Maladaptive behaviour is prevalent before the age of 7 years in all subtypes which is inconsistent with the child’s developmental stages and also has a negative influence on social interactions.
+Maladaptive behavior is prevalent before the age of 7 years in all subtypes, which is inconsistent with the child’s developmental stages and negatively influences social interactions.

 What causes ADHD?

 There are many causes behind Attention Deficit Hyperactivity Disorder.
-Firstly, genetics is the most important contributor to the cause of this disease.
+Firstly, genetics is the most critical contributor to the cause of this disease.
 The ADHD genes are inherited from parents to children.

-Thirdly, several causes of Attention Deficit Hyperactivity Disorder arise during pregnancy which is described as follows:
+Thirdly, several causes of Attention Deficit Hyperactivity Disorder arise during pregnancy which are described as follows: